The flat-sky approximation to galaxy number counts -- redshift space correlation function: Results

 \subsubsection{Non-integrated terms}

-The results for the non-integrated terms, the sum of eqs.~\eqref{eq:den_flatsky}~-~\eqref{eq:rsd_d1_flatsky}, are shown in figures~\ref{f:den_rsd_d1_2pcf} and \ref{f:den_rsd_d1_multipoles}, for the 2PCF and its multipoles, respectively.
+The results for the non-integrated terms, the sum of eqs.~\eqref{eq:den_flatsky}--\eqref{eq:rsd_d1_flatsky}, are shown in figures~\ref{f:den_rsd_d1_2pcf} and \ref{f:den_rsd_d1_multipoles}, for the 2PCF and its multipoles, respectively.

-The 2PCF in flat-sky seems to be quite accurate - for all configurations considered, the relative error with respect to full-sky is less than 10\%.
+The 2PCF in flat-sky seems to be quite accurate; for all configurations considered, the relative error with respect to full-sky is less than 10\%.
 The 'glitch' at $r \approx 120\; \text{Mpc}/h$ that appears on the right-hand side of the figures for certain values of the angle $\mu$ is caused by the correlation function passing through zero.
 As we go to higher redshifts ($z \gtrsim 1$), the error decreases, and aside from the behavior in the vicinity of the 'glitch', is at most 1\% for all separations.
 The difference between flat-sky and full-sky at $\mu = 0$, i.e. for the angular correlation function, is caused solely by the RSD and Doppler terms, because, in flat-sky, the contribution to the angular correlation function from the density auto-correlation term is exactly equal to the full-sky result.

-Likewise, the accuracy of the $\ell = \{0, 2\}$ multipoles is better than 1\% for redshifts $z \gtrsim 1$, and reaches at most $\approx 2 \%$ for lower redshifts.
-The $\ell = 4$ multipole is somewhat worse, and at $z < 1$ the error becomes larger than 5\% for large separations.
-This is a consequence of the density-RSD and Doppler terms not contributing at all to the $\ell = 4$ multipole in flat-sky, while they have a non-negligible contribution in full-sky.
+Likewise, the accuracy of the flat-sky approximation for the monopole and the quadrupole is better than 1\% for redshifts $z \gtrsim 1$, and reaches at most $\approx 2 \%$ for lower redshifts.
+The hexadecapole is somewhat worse, and at $z < 1$ the error becomes larger than 5\% for large separations, $r \gtrsim 300\,\textrm{Mpc}/h$.
+This is a consequence of the fact that the density-RSD and Doppler terms do not contribute at all to the $\ell = 4$ multipole in flat-sky, while they have a non-negligible contribution in full-sky.